kapoko/scp-action/README.md

       proxy_host: ${{ secrets.PROXY_HOST }}
       proxy_username: ${{ secrets.PROXY_USERNAME }}
       proxy_password: ${{ secrets.PROXY_PASSWORD }}
-      local: dist/
+      source: dist/
-      remote: /www/path/to/project # Or an absolute path
+      target: /www/path/to/project # Or an absolute path
 ```
 Note the trailing slash after `dist/`.
 Now only the *contents of dist* will be inside `/www/path/to/project`.
 ### Copy folder to a remote host with a private key